AJ1897/RL-Projects/Project3-Breakout/README.md

   |9 | 11/20/2020|Scott Tang  | 153.89  |
   |10 | 11/18/2020|Xinyuan Yang  | 139.11  |

-* How to elvaluate
-  * You should submit your lastest trained model and python code.
-TA will run your code to make sure the result is consistent with your screenshot.
-* How to grade
-  * Top 3 students on the leaderboard can get 10 bonus points for project 3.

 ## Installation
 Type the following command to install OpenAI Gym Atari environment in your **virutal environment**.